Shuppin/3D-Raycaster/README.md

-# 3D Raycaster
+&nbsp;
+<div align="center"><h1>3D Raycaster</h1></div>

-Welcome to my implementation of a 3D Raycasting Algorithm!
-This program demonstrates the use of the [DDA raycasting algorithm](https://lodev.org/cgtutor/raycasting.html) to query a 2D world map based on the current position of the player, and draw a 3D representation of that map.
+Welcome to my implementation of a 3D raycasting engine!
+This program demonstrates the use of the [DDA raycasting algorithm](https://lodev.org/cgtutor/raycasting.html) to query a 2D world map based on the current position of the player, and draw a 3D representation (with textures!) of that map.

 Also included is a small minimap that gives a 2D representation of exactly what the raycasting looks like, as well as where the player is in the world.

----
+&nbsp;

 ## Demo
+(new demo pending)

 https://github.com/Shuppin/3D-Raycaster/assets/72602326/d21948bd-e100-4d29-8e31-150e600730a2

----
+&nbsp;

 ## Running the program